Revised – November 19, 2021

 As scammers have become more sophisticated, and there are more areas of vulnerability than ever before, small business owners must do more to be on the lookout for costly and preventable losses.

 Since the threats can come from just about anywhere, the first question becomes where to focus your efforts.

-Where you’re most vulnerable to scammers
+Where you’re most vulnerable

 - Bank and credit card company imposters.
 These scammers pretend to verify account information, but in reality, they’re trying to get access to a business’s accounts.